Bigsby/gotchas/docs/contents/clinking.md

 0000000000004030 D __TMC_END__
 ```

 That's a mouthful... but this is just a dynamically linked executable, as [gcc](https://linux.die.net/man/1/gcc) does by default.
-That is because [gcc](https://linux.die.net/man/1/gcc) links by default.
+That is because [gcc](https://linux.die.net/man/1/gcc) generates an executable by default, and links dynamically by default.
 As [file](https://linux.die.net/man/1/file) can show us:
 ```sh
 $ file hello
 hello: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=16447818ee8a943c740e798502de69368488fbc4, not stripped
 ```

+## The Process

 [gcc](https://linux.die.net/man/1/gcc) is, in fact, a frontend that streamlines the whole process of going from **C** files to a usable binary, i.e., an executable, or a library.
 The process consists of:
 - Preprocessing - resolve and replace macros, e.g., _#include_, _#define_